 In lower key stage two children's reading focuses on understanding of the text and developing vocabulary, depth and breadth of reading and reading enthusiastically, frequently and silently.
 The children learn to justify their views about what they have read.
 Children learn to write with accuracy and good sentence punctuation and enhance the effectiveness of their writing.
 Joined handwriting is strongly encouraged and is expected to be fluent by this stage.

 In upper key stage two children should be reading widely, frequently and for pleasure both inside and outside of school.
 Spelling of most words, grammar and punctuation should be broadly accurate.Children are taught to reflect their understanding of the audience for and purpose of their writing by selecting appropriate vocabulary and grammar.

 The school uses Letters and Sounds accompanied with Jolly Phonics to teach phonics across the school.
-The following Reading Schemes are used to teach reading in key stage one;
+The following Reading Schemes are used to teach reading in key stage one and key stage two:

 Our English policies are currently being reviewed.
 They will be back online shortly.

 Joffre White - Author Visit June 2019

 We had the most fantastic day enjoying the company of Joffre White - author of the ‘Frog’ Series.
 We had a brilliant reading workshop in the morning, with the whole of KS2 involved.
 Then years 4 and 5 were lucky to have creative writing workshops.